 Lauren was hired as the Deputy Director after earning a Master of Public Administration from the Middlebury Institute of International Studies where she focused research and course work on sexual violence and organizational capacity building.
 Lauren’s passion in life is rooted in MCRCC’s vision to end sexual violence, and all forms of violence.
-Though this passion may sometimes appear singular, she also deeply loves the natural beauty of Monterey County, her three-legged dog, supportive partner, family, friends, cooking, growing dahlias, and her co-workers at MCRCC who amaze her with their brilliance and dedication everyday.
+Though this passion may sometimes appear singular, she also deeply loves the natural beauty of Monterey County, her three-legged dog, family, friends, cooking, growing dahlias, and her co-workers at MCRCC who amaze her with their brilliance and dedication everyday.

 Robyn is a 2015 graduate of CSU Monterey Bay, where she earned her Bachelors of Arts in Collaborative Health and Human Services with a concentration in Public Administration.
 While she attended CSUMB, she interned for three semesters with MCRCC’s outreach program.

-Crisis Services Manager
+Crisis Intervention Services Director

-Child Abuse Treatment Program Manager
+Child Abuse Prevention Program Manager

 Prior to Rosa’s position as the Child Abuse Treatment (CHAT) Program Manager for The Monterey County Rape Crisis Center, she was in Child Abuse Prevention for seven years.
 She graduated from CSUMB with a BA degree in Collaborative Health and Human Services with a concentration in social work.